Announcing Improved Voice Quality for Plivo SDK-based Apps

 Following the December rollout of our new Voice 2.0 Infrastructure, our team continues to add features and upgrades to improve voice quality.
-As of today, our WebRTC SDK supports the Opus codec, which is the best-in-class audio codec for a wide range of voice applications.
+As of today, our Browser SDK supports the Opus codec, which is the best-in-class audio codec for a wide range of voice applications.
 All applications that use the Plivo Browser SDK for inbound and outbound calling will automatically use Opus as their default codec.
 Soon we’ll launch Opus support for our Mobile SDK and Zentrunk SIP trunking as well.

 Why the Opus codec?